peterpeter5/horst/README.md

     - virtualenv
     - ...

+Horst is extensible and can be used as a task-runner, BUT there are better projects out there, which mostly focus on this part and do this job with a smaller dependency-footprint.
+Said this, the biggest difference between HORST and others, is that it tries to come with batteries-fully-included.

 ## what it is NOT

   1. small footprint: you NEVER want to have Horst as a production dependency!
 There are to many downstream dependencies from Horst

-  2. a new build-system: unlike conda or others the main goal of horst is to provide a good "standard" - process for developing and releasing packages.
+  2. a new build-system: unlike conda or others, the main goal of horst is to provide a good "standard" - process for developing and releasing packages.
 Horst simply orchestreates other "standard" - tools

   3. The one true way to do it: At the moment Horst simply refelects what I believe is a good process.
 You may not agree with me, thats fine.
-Horst tries to rely on as many "pythonic" - conventions as possible, but it is opinioneted.
+Horst tries to rely on as many "pythonic" - conventions as possible, but it is opinionated.
 There are ways to change Horst behaviour, but sometimes it may be easier to stick to the Horst-way